-After about six and a half years, I stepped out for a year and a half to do independent consulting, and an opportunity around Learner Positioning Systems popped up — a new initiative to blend of learning science and leverage technology to support diverse and underserved learners.
-Karen Cator and I had talked about working together for a number of years, and so I came to Digital Promise.
+After about six and a half years, I stepped out for a year and a half to do independent consulting, and an opportunity around Learner Variability Project (formerly Learner Positioning Systems, or LPS) popped up — a new initiative to blend learning science and leverage technology to support diverse and underserved learners.
+Karen Cator and I had talked about working together for a number of years, and so I came to Digital Promise Global.

-Can you tell us about Learner Positioning Systems (LPS)?
+Can you tell us about the Learner Variability Project (LPS)?

 Our first push is with product developers, to incentivize them to develop increased research-based supports that address the variability in all learners.
 Right now, product developers and designers are often “graded” on designing for the user.
 You look for things like someone falls off your website, or clicks the wrong thing, or is disengaged.
 How do you help developers become experts on designing for the learner?
 Knowing whether or not someone is learning is very difficult.